Juneo-io/juneogo/chains/atomic/README.md

 # Shared Memory

-Shared memory creates a way for blockchains in the Avalanche Ecosystem to communicate with each other by using a shared database to create a bidirectional communication channel between any two blockchains in the same supernet.
+Shared memory creates a way for blockchains in the Avalanche Ecosystem to communicate with each other by using a shared database to create a bidirectional communication channel between any two blockchains in the same subnet.

 ## Shared Database